 In the middle of Kansas, Cheyenne Bottoms lies on one of the busiest, globally significant shorebird migration paths.
 During their spring migration, about 45 % of North America’s shorebird population, up to 600,000 individuals, use these wetlands, which are the largest in the interior US.
 By 1989, groundwater pumping to support the agricultural economy surrounding the wetlands had depleted Walnut Creek, the source of a surface water right held by the Kansas Department of Wildlife and Parks to water the wetlands.
 They were completely dry during the height of spring migration (Hays 1990).
 In response to these effects, the Kansas water rights administrator, the State Engineer, took the unprecedented step of declaring an “intensive groundwater use control area” and establishing rules to ban new groundwater pumping, cut back on existing groundwater rights, and introduce a “cap and trade” system for irrigation water rights.
 At the time, farmers predicted that groundwater pumping restrictions would have devastating economic effects.
 However, a 2011 economic analysis suggests that the initially significant economic effects of these rules diminished rapidly, so that in the long-run, producers made the same amount of money from crops while using less water (Golden and Leatherman 2011).

+Where they exist, water plans in the western US tend to be used as water supply planning tools “designed to insure that adequate water is available for certain kinds of uses” (Wadley and Davenport 2013) rather than tools for setting basin-scale limits on water allocation.
 California provides an example of this approach: the California Water Code provides for various kinds of water management plans, including groundwater management plans, but these generally do not affect groundwater allocation (Nelson 2011b).
 Some western US states that have made recent changes to their groundwater management regimes have introduced the concept of water plans that are capable of constraining groundwater allocation to within cumulative caps (as in groundwater planning processes that aim to achieve “desired future conditions” in Texas (Witherspoon 2010)).
 Some other western states have water plans that affect groundwater allocation in a few designated groundwater areas that are recognised to require special management (e.g. Intensive Groundwater Use Control Areas in Kansas (Sophocleous 2012; and see text box)).
 In some eyes, a water planning approach is highly controversial, interpreted as an attack on a “pure” prior appropriation system, where seniority and “beneficial use” are the major determinants in allocating water (Wilkinson 1991).

 Rather than using a planning mechanism, western US states tend to express overall extraction limits through state statutes and sometimes through judicial precedent, though on occasion neither is particularly clear.
 Some western US state statutes explicitly limit extraction to “safe yield ”—roughly, constraining groundwater extraction to the level of natural and artificial recharge (e.g. Arizona Revised Statutes section 45-561(12), 45–562)—or some variation of that concept.
 However, as a technical concept, safe yield has been discredited as a management tool capable only of protecting against groundwater over-exploitation, since it ignores discharge points at surface water bodies and ecological users of groundwater (Alley et al. 1999).
 Some states increase or decrease the allowable extraction above or below the level of recharge by qualifying the concept of safe yield to include other aspects, for example, those related to economics and water quality impacts.
 In Washington, safe yield prohibits the state from granting appropriative rights beyond the basin’s capacity to yield water within a reasonable or feasible pumping lift in case of pumping developments, or within a reasonable or feasible reduction of pressure in the case of artesian developments (Revised Code of Washington § 90.44.070).
 In Utah, safe yield means extracting the amount of groundwater that can be withdrawn from a basin over a period of time without exceeding the long-term recharge of the basin or unreasonably affecting the basin’s physical and chemical integrity (Utah Code Annotated § 73-5-15).
 Generally speaking, however, environmental considerations in relation to groundwater quantity (i.e. seeking to maintain some portion of natural basin discharge that supports ecosystems) have not yet become a prominent consideration in setting basin-scale limits on extraction in the western US.